The Computer Science master's programme is looking for a new Open Days Team Captain.

 BITOC looking for members »

-The BITOC, the programme committee for the Business & IT and Business Information Technology programmes, has opened a vacancy regarding the role of a student member for immediate fulfillment.
+The BITOC, the programme committee for the BIT bachelor and master programmes, has opened 2 vacancies regarding the role of a student member (master) for immediate fulfilment.

-As a student member, you work cooperatively with programme management on management issues of the educational programmes.
+As a student member, you work cooperatively with the programme management on management issues of the educational programmes.
 This includes, but is not limited to giving advice and approval to the annual examination regulations, providing input for the design of the educational curricula, and monitoring the general state of affairs within the programmes.
-Since a master student is leaving us, the preferred candidate would be in their early stages of the masters programme of BIT.
-However, bachelor students are welcomed to apply as well.
+Since a few students are leaving us, we are looking for new student members, preferred candidate would be in the early stages of the BIT master’s.

 Please contact the BITOC student members at firstname.lastname@example.org if you are interested in this vacancy.

 Jumpstart your PhD trajectory at one of three universities in business and economics in the Netherlands.

 The research master Business Data Science is a selective program for students who have the ambition of pursuing a PhD at one of the schools in business and economics of the Erasmus University Rotterdam, University of Amsterdam and Vrije Universiteit Amsterdam.

 Room closed on the 30th of November »

 Today, November 30, the Inter-Actief room will be closed because of SNiC, the national computer science conference, which is taking place in Eindhoven